 USAFacts Financial Analysis Methodology

-Understand how we arrive at statistics on government revenue, spending, and debt, as well as on family and individual income and taxes.
+Transparency is one of our core principles at USAFacts; this page summarizes the methodologies we use to determine statistics on government revenue, spending, and debt, as well as on family and individual income and taxes.

 Revenue and Spending

-Government revenue and expenditures are based on data from the Office of Management and Budget (OMB), the Census Bureau, and the Bureau of Economic Analysis (BEA).
-Each is published annually, although due to collection times, state and local government data are not as current as federal data.
-Thus, when combining federal, state, and local revenues and expenditures, the most recent year shown is 2017, the most recent year for which all three sets of data are available.
-We show government spending through two different lenses:
+USAFacts bases its data on government revenue and expenditures (spending) on data from the Office of Management and Budget, the Census Bureau, and the Bureau of Economic Analysis.
+Each publishes data annually, although due to collection times, state and local government data are not as current as federal data.

-Spending by mission: We recategorized several programs and functions to align them with four constitutional missions based on the preamble to the Constitution:
+Spending by mission: We align programs and functions with the four constitutional missions outlined in the Constitution's preamble.

 • Establish Justice and Ensure Domestic Tranquility